-Unlike some cities, Jasper isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jasper are a mix of both white- and blue-collar jobs.
-Overall, Jasper is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Jasper who work in sales jobs (15.07%), office and administrative support (12.50%), and management occupations (7.23%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jasper is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jasper is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Jasper who work in office and administrative support (12.28%), management occupations (10.87%), and sales jobs (10.07%).

 One of the benefits of Jasper is that there is very little traffic.
 The average commute to work is 16.25 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 The people who call Jasper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jasper residents report their race to be White, followed by Asian.
-Important ancestries of people in Jasper include Irish, English, French , and Dutch.
+Important ancestries of people in Jasper include German, Irish, English, Dutch, and French.

 The most common language spoken in Jasper is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.